 It is extremely difficult to get rid of mice.
 They have an uncanny knack for avoiding traps and staying hidden.
 If you detect mice inside your home, we strongly recommend contacting a licensed pest control professional.
 If you live in Lexington, Action Pest Control is the right choice.
 We offer industry-leading rodent control, and we employ highly trained pest professionals.

 If you've heard noises and you're wondering whether or not you have mice in your home, there are a few ways you can remove all doubt:

 - Inspect the insulation in your attic.
 If you find matted-down nests or fresh droppings littered about, you have a mouse infestation.

 - Inspect hiding places in your kitchen and pantry.
 Look in the cabinet under your kitchen sink or look behind an appliance.
 If you find fresh droppings, you have a mouse infestation.

 We hope these answers have helped to give you insight into mice.
-If you ever need assistance with a mouse problem, or you'd like proactive mouse control for your Lexington home, take action and call Action Pest Control.
+If you ever need assistance with a mouse problem, or you'd like proactive pest control for your Lexington home, take action and call Action Pest Control.
 We're always standing by to help.

 “ Your PEST CONTROL deserves a ten star rating!!!!!”

 “ I wanted to tell you that we really enjoy having Jason as our technician.
 He is polite, professional and easy to talk to about any issues or concerns.
 Please give him a pat on the back from us for his good work.
 Thanks very much.”